ScheduleJS 1.4 release notes. A step forward towards modern Angular app building.

 <demo-schedule-booking class="second-gantt"></demo-schedule-booking>

-We added CSS classes to properly display one graphic above the other and separate them with a border.
-Here, the gantts-container
+</div> We added CSS classes to properly display one graphic above the other and separate them with a border.
+Here, the gantts-container class handles the display while the first-gantt and the second-gantt classes handle specificities, like the separation border.

 We now have two unsynchronized graphics inside our new dual-gantt component:

-To further improve the display, we adapted our <demo-schedule-booking>
+To further improve the display, we adapted our <demo-schedule-booking> component to accept two new input properties:

 <!-- Let's add a few properties to better handle the dual-gantt display -->